-Barrett vows to be apolitical as Democrats warn of threat to health care
+Barrett promises to be apolitical as Democrats warn of threat to health care

 The Republican-led Senate in 2016 refused even to grant a hearing when President Barack Obama that March nominated Judge Merrick Garland to fill the seat of Justice Antonin Scalia, who had died the previous month.

-Judiciary Committee Chairman Sen. Lindsey O. Graham (R-S.C.) pledged at the time he would never consider someone nominated in a presidential election year.
+Sen. Lindsey O. Graham (R-S.C.), the Judiciary Committee chairman, pledged at the time he would never consider someone nominated in a presidential election year.
 He only obliquely referred to the broken pledge Monday.

 “There’s nothing unconstitutional about this process,” said Graham, who four years ago told people to “use my words against me” if he backtracked.
 “This is a vacancy that’s occurred, the tragic loss of a great woman.
 And we’re going to fill that vacancy with another great woman.
 The bottom line here is that the Senate is doing its duty constitutionally.”

-There seems little Democrats can do to prevent a narrow majority of Republicans to confirm her in a floor vote, which Graham said would come Oct.
+There seems little Democrats can do to prevent a narrow majority of Republicans from confirming her in a floor vote, which Graham said would come Oct.
 29.

 “We do not have some secret, clever procedural way to stop this sham.
 Let’s be honest,” Sen. Amy Klobuchar (D-Minn.) said at a post-hearing news conference.

-Instead, Democrats decorated the hearing room with posters of constituents — “Laura,” “Shari,” “Conner” — who they said would be hurt if the Supreme Court agrees with the challengers in a lawsuit that a key component of Obamacare is unconstitutional, and that the entire law must fall.
+Instead, Democrats decorated the hearing room with posters of constituents — “Laura,” “Shari,” “Conner” — who they said would be hurt if the Supreme Court agrees with the challengers in a lawsuit that a key component of the ACA is unconstitutional and that the entire law must fall.

 The act has survived two challenges at the Supreme Court, and Barrett, as a law professor, has written critically of the majority opinions in both.

-Democratic vice-presidential candidate Sen. Kamala D. Harris (Calif.), a member of the committee, participated remotely from her office to draw attention to what some Democrats labeled an unsafe hearing.
+Democratic vice-presidential nominee Kamala D. Harris (Calif.), a member of the committee, participated remotely from her office to draw attention to what some Democrats labeled an unsafe hearing.
 She had a copy of a children’s book about Ginsburg, “I Dissent,” propped up behind her.

-“They are trying to get a justice onto the court in time to ensure they can strip away the protections in the Affordable Care Act,” Harris said in remarks directed more at the public than Barrett.
+“They are trying to get a justice onto the court in time to ensure they can strip away the protections in the Affordable Care Act,” Harris said in remarks directed more at the public than at Barrett.
 “And if they succeed, it will result in millions of people losing access to health care at the worst possible time, in the middle of a pandemic.”

 Democrats on Tuesday are likely to pressure Barrett to recuse herself from that case and any arising from the election.